lortza/lortza.github.io/_posts/2026-03-30-search-and-select-with-turbo.md

 ---
 layout: post
-title:  Search and Select Item for a Shopping List using Turbo
+title:  Search and Select an Item in a Shopping List using Turbo and Stimulus
 date:   2026-03-30
 published: true
 ---